Competition Photo Mounts

 A window mount is a piece of card with a rectangular window cut out for placing the print behind.
 Where two window mounts are combined this is termed a 'double mount'.
-Example 1 (above right) shows a corner from a double mount of Ivory and Ivory card.
+Example 1 shows a corner from a double mount of Ivory and Ivory card.

 Example 2 - A double mount using contrasting colours

-In Example 2 (left), a blue toned print has been paired up with a double mount with an inner colour of electric blue.
+Here a blue toned print has been paired up with a double mount with an inner colour of electric blue.
 This brings out the colour in the image.

-Larger prints generally do better in competitions.
+Note that larger prints generally do better in competitions.

 Example 3 - Multiple images on one mount